Argument Lists

 and gave it more well-defined semantics.

-In a compiled file, load-time-value
+In a compiled file, load-time-value arranges for form

-' file is loaded and then used
+to be evaluated when the `.elc' file is loaded and then used

 as if it were a quoted constant.
 In code compiled by

-rather than byte-compile-file
+byte-compile rather than byte-compile-file, the

-effect is identical to eval-when-compile
+effect is identical to eval-when-compile.
+In uncompiled

-code, both eval-when-compile
+code, both eval-when-compile and load-time-value

-act exactly like progn
+act exactly like progn.

 Byte-compiled, the above defun will result in the following code